kitsiosk/blast/README.md

 export GROQ_API_KEY="gsk-YYYY"    # optional (for ablation studies with LLaMA/DeepSeek)
 ```

+A less secure but more convenient alternative is to save the keys in `keys.json`.
+Currently, the code will first search in the environment variables and if the key is not found there, it will search in `keys.json`.

 ## Running BLAST
 BLAST is implemented end-to-end in the script `./run_blast.sh`, which also contains information about the available CLI options.
 Make the script executable by running: